Skip to content

 What you just did.
 Turned a one-off prompt into a reusable XPrompt, the smallest unit of repeatable agent work in SASE.

 When a task is too big to hand to a single agent and hope, SASE asks you to write a plan first.
-Spec-Driven Development (SDD) keeps those plans as first-class artifacts on disk under three (admittedly whimsical) names: ordinary plans are tales, executable multi-phase plans are epics, and longer cross-cutting plans are legends.
+Spec-Driven Development (SDD) keeps those plans as first-class artifacts on disk under three (admittedly whimsical) names: ordinary plans are tales, and executable multi-phase plans are epics.
 Any of them can be filed as a bead: a git-portable, issue-like work unit with status, dependencies, and an assignee.

 The smallest useful loop: